ciaeric/ciaeric.github.io/_posts/2021-11-27-databricks-etl-dim.md

 Back in old days by using SSIS, when we tried to create a data warehouse, for each dimension table will need to be setup a component in the package.

 Nowadays with next gen lake house (Delta Lake) concept and databricks, this dimension table generation process (both SCD Type 1 and Type 2) can be super easy and the solution can be replicated for a different data mart.
-One notebook plus one configuration file can make this happen, and you can use ADF as and orchestrator.
+One notebook plus one configuration file can make this happen, and you can use ADF as an orchestrator.

 I am not going to put detail code here, as this will take your pyspark coding fun, just providing some tips if you are interested with the "next gen" ETL.